 More information.
 For information on how to figure recognized gains, see Figuring a Gain, later.
-Recognized gains do not include gains you choose to postpone.
-See Postponement of Gain, later.

 Figuring the Deduction

 Generally, you must figure your loss separately for each item stolen, damaged, or destroyed.
 However, a special rule applies to real property you own for personal use.